yasirbhutta/yasirbhutta.github.io/python/docs/functions.md

 2. **Input:** `length = 10.5`, `width = 4.2`
    - **Output:** `The area of the rectangle with length 10.5 and width 4.2 is: 44.1`

-### Task: Create a Function to Check if a Number is Even or Odd
+### Task 2: Create a Function to Check if a Number is Even or Odd

 **Function Requirements:**
 1. Define a function named `is_even` that takes one parameter: `number`.